 One never knows where one might hit the jackpot and find a kind person who not only has some information useful to you but is also willing to share it with you.

-One such place to mine could well be some of the links, including those lower down under Fulbright Community, off
+One such place to mine could be some of the links offered under Fulbright Community here

 When approaching prospective Specialist Consultants, give them as much concise information as you can, up to a quickly digestible point, about your Fulbright aim.